 Lot conformance is undertaken on test results from both source or stockpile samples and material sampled from the completed layer.
-Conforming source or stockpile test results do not on their own constitute a conforming lot and do not justify a nonconformance in the compacted in place material.
+Conforming source or stockpile or quarry test results do not on their own constitute a conforming lot and do not justify a nonconformance in the compacted in place material.
+The Contractor is responsible for performing sufficient tests to ensure that the works comply in all regards with the requirements of this Technical Specification.